inversedelta/trigonometric-cycle/README.md

 # trigonometric-cycle
-A customizable visualization of the trigonometric cycle (shows sin, cos, tan, cotan, sec and cosec)
+A customizable GUI visualization of the trigonometric cycle (shows sin, cos, tan, cotan, sec and cosec) using pygame and tkinter